eProsima/Fast-DDS-docs/docs/02-formalia/titlepage.rst

 As a data-centric model, DDS builds on the concept of a "global data space" accessible to all interested applications.
 Applications that want to contribute information declare their intent to become publishers whereas applications that want to access portions of the data space declare their intent to become subscribers.
-Each time a publisher posts new data into this “global data space,” the middleware propagates the information to all interested Subscribers.
+Each time a publisher posts new data into this space, the middleware propagates the information to all interested subscribers.

-The communication happens across domains, insolated abstract planes that link all the distributed applications able to communicate with each other.
+The communication happens across domains, isolated abstract planes that link all the distributed applications able to communicate with each other.
 Only entities belonging to a same domain can interact, and the matching between entities subscribing to data and entities publishing them is mediated by topics.
 Topics are unambiguous identifiers that associate a name, that is unique in the domain, to a data type and a set of attached data-specific QoS.

 DDS entities are modeled either as classes or typed interfaces.
-The latter imply a more efficient resource handling.
-In fact, knowledge of the data type prior to the execution allows allocating memory in advance rather than dynamically.
+The latter imply a more efficient resource handling as knowledge of the data type prior to the execution allows allocating memory in advance rather than dynamically.

 FastRTPSGen